 How long do you expect to live?
-If you are like many Americans, there’s a good chance your estimate will not conform to the actual reality, according to new research.
+If you are like many Americans, there’s a good chance your estimate will not conform to reality, according to recent research.

 A survey of more than 3,500 U.S. adults found that a majority of them — 53% — either did not know or underestimated the typical life expectancy of Americans who are 60 years old.